aquitania99/sydney-kids-activities/README.md

     elements = json.loads(r.read())["elements"]
 ```

-The `User-Agent` header is critical — Overpass blocks requests that look like anonymous scrapers.
+The `User-Agent` header is critical, Overpass blocks requests that look like anonymous scrapers.

 ### When to use Overpass vs OpenTripMap